 - Supplier Management: Retailers review and manage relationships with vendors and suppliers, negotiating terms and ensuring a reliable supply chain for timely delivery of merchandise.

 Pre-season planning involves a comprehensive analysis of market trends, goal setting, merchandise planning, budgeting, sales strategies, and supplier management.
-It sets the roadmap for the upcoming season, enabling retailers to make informed decisions and maximize sales and profitability.
+It sets the roadmap for the upcoming season, enabling retailers to make informed decisions and maximise sales and profitability.

 Pros of Pre-Season Planning

 - Efficient Resource Allocation: Pre-season planning helps retailers allocate their resources effectively.
 By setting budgets, retailers can plan their purchasing, marketing, and operational expenses accordingly.
-This ensures that resources are allocated optimally and helps prevent overspending or underutilization of resources.
+This ensures that resources are allocated optimally and helps prevent overspending or underutilisation of resources.

 Cons of Pre-Season Planning